nel-luke/Super-Tetrominoes/README.md

 # Super Tetrominoes

 A player-vs-player falling-blocks game where clearing multiple rows is bad luck for your opponent.

-Play it now on http://play.super-tetrominoes.online
+Play it now on ~http://play.super-tetrominoes.online~ (The server has been taken down unfortunately).

+Or play it on one screen using the WASD and arrow keys for each player.

 ## Installation